Welcome

 About the Founder and Creator:

-Alli Spotts-De Lazzer is a speaker, author, eating-disorders expert, and licensed mental-health therapist with nearly two decades of experience.
-She is a Licensed Marriage and Family Therapist (LMFT), Licensed Professional Clinical Counselor (LPCC), Certified Eating Disorders Specialist (CEDS), and CEDS-Approved Consultant.
+Alli Spotts-De Lazzer is an educator, speaker, author, eating disorders expert, and licensed mental health therapist with nearly two decades of experience.
+She is a Licensed Marriage and Family Therapist (LMFT), Licensed Professional Clinical Counselor (LPCC), Certified Eating Disorders Specialist (CEDS), CEDS-Approved Consultant (CEDS-C), and Inclusive Eating Disorders Specialist (IEDS).
+She serves as adjunct faculty within Antioch University’s Master of Arts in Clinical Psychology Program.

 A frequent speaker and trusted media resource, Alli has presented at conferences, universities, training programs, and community events.
-Her expertise has been featured by The Washington Post, The Wall Street Journal, Parents, SELF, U.S. News & World Report, and Sky News (international).
+Her expertise has been featured by outlets including The Washington Post, The Wall Street Journal, Newsweek, U.S. News & World Report, Parents, SELF, KTLA broadcast news, and Sky News (international).

 ACCESSIBILITY: If you notice something on this website that could use improvement so that all people can access and enjoy it, please contact the administrator at ShakeItforSelfAcceptance@gmail.com.
 Thank you!